aryanmainkar/CokeMachine-Simulation/README.md

 <h2 style="font-size: 18px;">Description</h2>
 <ul>
-  <li>The CokeMachine class models a basic coke machine with a set inventory level, change level, and coke price.
+  <li>This repository contains a Java implementation of a coke machine simulation program.The CokeMachine class models a basic coke machine with a set inventory level, change level, and coke price.
 It can perform actions such as dispensing change, checking inventory levels, and selling a coke.</li>
   <li>The Code3_1001844964 class contains the main method for running the coke machine simulation.
 It presents the user with a menu of options to choose from, such as buying a coke or restocking the machine.</li>
 </ul>